 Should Your Child See a Doctor?

-- MINIMAL required findings: some small water blisters or pustules on the head and trunk
+- Chickenpox starts with some small water blisters or pimples on the head and trunk.

-- Rash is on all body surfaces, but usually starts on the head and back.
+- Rash is all over the body.
+Most often, starts on the head and back.

 - Repeated crops of new chickenpox keep appearing for 4 to 5 days.
 Therefore, all 5 stages are present at same time.

 - Sores (ulcers) can also occur in the mouth, on eyelids, and on genitals.

 - Fever is most often present.
 The more the rash, the higher the fever.

 - Known contact to a child with chickenpox or shingles 10 - 21 days earlier

 - Chickenpox is caused by a virus.
 It is called Varicella.

 - Chickenpox can be prevented by getting this vaccine against this virus.

 - Not moving or too weak to stand